 Because excessive fat around the liver will also strain the organ, you should do your part to maintain a healthy weight.
 Get plenty of exercise and rest days, and eat a healthy, low-fat diet.
 An optimal diet to promote healing includes whole foods, lean meat, seafood, beans, whole grains, and fresh produce.
 Avoid fatty cuts of meat and processed foods.
-The organ’s health is also dependent on hydration, so ensure that you drink a good amount of freshwater each day.
+The organ’s health depends on hydration, so ensure that you drink a good amount of water each day.

 Infections like hepatitis can wreak havoc on the organ.
 While you should take steps to protect yourself against diseases at all times, it may be particularly crucial when you are detoxifying from alcoholism and trying to heal your liver.
-Keep in mind that Hepatitis A is usually fully treatable, but Hepatitis B and C may turn into chronic conditions that result in severe organ damage over time.
+Keep in mind that Alcoholic Hepatitis A is usually fully treatable, but Hepatitis B and C may turn into chronic conditions that result in severe organ damage over time.
 You can reduce your likelihood of contracting these infections by not having unprotected sex and not sharing toothbrushes, needles, nail clippers, and razors.
-If you plan to get a tattoo or if you need to have a medical procedure, ensure that the facility is following proper sterilization procedures for equipment.
+If you plan to get a tattoo or need a medical procedure, ensure that the facility follows proper sterilization procedures for equipment.